-Foreign exchange risks exist in the form of both transaction risks and translation risks.
-In the case of our operators handling transactions in a currency other than EUR to that which the invoice is issued in, currency movements can have an impact on the revenues generated by Kambi.
-Transaction risks occur in conjunction with purchases and sales of products and services in currencies other than the respective company's local currency.
-Translation risks occur in conjunction with the translation of the income statements and balance sheets of foreign subsidiaries into EUR.
-Revenues are primarily derived from EUR transactions, followed by SEK, NOK and GBP.
-The Group's purchases of services and overhead costs, however, are primarily in GBP and SEK.
-Changes in the valuation of EUR in relation to other currencies can thus have both positive and negative effects on the Group's profit and financial position.
-Currency risk is to some degree managed by means of holding funds on short-term deposit in the currencies of the Group's principal cash outflows.
+Two forms of foreign exchange risks exist: transaction risks and translation risks.
+When our operators handle transactions in a currency other than the Euro the invoice is issued in, currency movements can have an impact on our revenues.
+Transaction risks occur in conjunction with purchases and sales of products and services that are made in currencies other than the local currency of the company involved.

+Translation risks occurs when the income statements and balance sheets of foreign subsidiaries are converted into Euros.
+Changes in the valuation of Euros in relation to other currencies can thus have positive and negative effects on the Group's profit and financial position.

+To some degree, we manage currency risk by holding funds on short-term deposit in the currencies of our principal cash outflows.